Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Introduction

 \subsubsection{Roadmap}

 In Section~\ref{sec:prelim}, we define the CONGEST model and notation used in this paper.
 In Section~\ref{sec:rp}, we discuss lower and upper bounds for the RPaths and 2-SiSP problems.
 We give new lower bounds for computing RPaths in directed weighted~(Section~\ref{sec:dirrplb}), directed unweighted~(Section~\ref{sec:dirunwrplb}) and undirected~(Section~\ref{sec:undirrplb}) graphs.
-We also discuss lower bounds for other graph problems in directed unweighted graphs in Section~\ref{sec:uw_dir_lb}.
+We also discuss lower bounds for other graph problems in directed unweighted graphs in Section~\ref{sec:dirunwother}.
 We then give algorithms for computing RPaths in directed weighted~(Section~\ref{sec:dirrpub}), directed unweighted~(Section~\ref{sec:dirunwrpub}) and undirected~(Section~\ref{sec:undirrpub}) graphs.
 We also discuss an approximation algorithm for directed weighted RPaths~(Section \ref{sec:approxdirrpub}).

 In Section~\ref{sec:mwc}, we discuss lower and upper bounds for the MWC and ANSC problems.
-We give new near linear lower bounds for directed~(Section~\ref{sec:dirmwclb}) and undirected~(Section~\ref{sec:undirmwclb}) graphs, including approximation hardness results.
-We then discuss upper bounds for computing MWC, ANSC in Section~\ref{sec:mwcub}.
+We give new near-linear lower bounds for directed~(Section~\ref{sec:dirmwclb}) and undirected~(Section~\ref{sec:undirmwclb}) graphs, including approximation hardness results.
+We then discuss upper bounds for computing exact MWC, ANSC in Section~\ref{sec:mwcub}.
 We then present approximation algorithms for undirected unweighted~(Section~\ref{sec:approxundirmwcub}) and weighted~(Section~\ref{sec:approxundirwtmwcub}) MWC.
-We discuss cycle detection and give a directed cycle detection lower bound in Section~\ref{sec:cycledet}.
+We discuss cycle detection and present a directed cycle detection lower bound in Section~\ref{sec:cycledet}.
 In Section~\ref{sec:recon}, we discuss how to modify our algorithms to construct the replacement paths and minimum weight cycles.
+We conclude with some open problems in Section~\ref{conclusion}.